komentify/meteor-comments-ui/GUIDE.md

 * __load-more__ Load more button text
 * __comment-is-pending__ Comment is pending for approval text

+Also you can change the language of the legend ('x minutes ago') to your own languaje with the packaje [rzymek:moment-locales](https://atmospherejs.com/rzymek/moment-locales)

 ### Comment actions

 You can define custom actions that can be used on a comment / reply.
 An example could be sharing.